StoneFreeze112/Youtube-CLI-downloader/README.md

+Here’s an updated version of your README with new information about using `aria2c` and an enhanced user guide for new users:

 # YouTube Downloader Script

 This script allows you to easily download videos and audio from YouTube in various formats.
-It utilizes `yt-dlp`, a powerful command-line tool, to fetch the content.
+It utilizes `yt-dlp`, a powerful command-line tool, to fetch the content, along with `aria2c` for enhanced download speed and stability.

 ## Features